Hougoumont (ship)

-Hougoumonts most famous voyage occurred in 1867, after it was chartered to transport convicts to Western Australia.
+Hougoumonts most famous voyage occurred in 1867, after it was chartered to transport convicts to Western Australia in what was to be the last convict transport voyage to Australia.
 By this time, it was owned by Luscombe of London.
 A number of convicts boarded the ship at Sheerness, Kent, on 30 September.
 It then sailed along the south coast of England to Portland, where more convicts were boarded.
 It departed Portsmouth on 12 October 1867 with 280 convicts and 108 passengers on board.
 Most of the passengers were pensioner guards and their families.
 The ship's captain was William Cozens and the surgeon-superintendent was Dr William Smith.
 After a largely uneventful voyage of 89 days, during which time one convict died, Hougoumont docked at Fremantle, Western Australia on 10 January 1868.

 Amongst the convicts were 62 Fenian political prisoners, transported for their part in the Fenian Rising of 1867.
 About 17 of these were military Fenians.
 The transportation of political prisoners contravened the agreement between the United Kingdom and Western Australia, and news of their impending arrival caused panic in Western Australia.
 The fact that military Fenians were transported was also highly unusual, given the British Government's previous firm policy not to transport military prisoners.

 The presence of Fenians amongst the convicts meant that there were many more literate convicts on board than was usual for such a voyage.
 Consequently, a number of journals of the voyage are extant: that of Denis Cashman has been known of for many years, and that of John Casey and the memoirs of Thomas McCarthy Fennell have recently been discovered and published.
 Numerous letters survive, and many articles about the voyage were later written by Fenians who went on to become journalists, such as John Boyle O'Reilly.
 Also, during the voyage a number of the Fenians entertained themselves by producing seven editions of a shipboard newspaper entitled The Wild Goose, which survive in the State Library of New South Wales.

 Little is known of Hougoumonts later service, but there are records of emigrants arriving in Melbourne on board Hougoumont in 1869.
 The ship was still listed in Lloyd's Register in 1883, but is not in the 1889/90 volume.

 In the 1880s Hougoumont was used as a storage vessel during the building of the Forth Bridge.

 It was used as a hospital ship in the Firth of Forth in the mid-1880s for smallpox sufferers, with numerous records in the National Records of Scotland listing it as such as place of death.

 Many pictures purporting to be "the" Hougoumont are in fact of a later steel four-masted barque also named Hougomont, 2428 tons, built at Greenock in 1897, and hulked at Stenhouse Bay in South Australia in 1932.